aleksipirttimaa/unattended-ripping-playbooks/README.md

 eaclogger is a plugin that enables whipper to output EAC-like log output.
 It is also included in the playbook.

-The output is saved as a file to the expected location.
+The output is saved as a file to a compatible location.

 ```sh
 cat <<EOF > ~/.config/whipper/whipper.conf